 During the initialization process the kernel module should print these parameters.
-Submit the modified hello_world C file and a text file that contains of the modinfo tool. (you can use the same Makefile with the 2nd exercise).
+Submit the modified hello_world C file and a text file that contains the output of the modinfo tool. (you can use the same Makefile as in the 2nd exercise).